-The Realities of Law Practice
+The Realities and Myths of Practicing Law

 Disenchantment with the practice of law is pervasive among both new and seasoned attorneys.
 A 2008 survey by the American Bar Association found that almost half of the lawyers surveyed were dissatisfied with their careers.